US STOCKS-Wall St jumps on stimulus hopes, hints of Trump's return to White House | Business

 Wall Street's main indexes jumped on Monday, recovering from a sharp fall in the previous session as hints President Donald Trump could return to the White House and hopes of a new fiscal stimulus bill lifted sentiment.

-Shares of Regeneron Pharmaceuticals Inc jumped 6.0% after Trump's physician said he had been treated with an intravenous dose of Regeneron's dual antibody treatment.
+Shares of Regeneron Pharmaceuticals Inc jumped 6.1% after Trump's physician said he had been treated with an intravenous dose of Regeneron's dual antibody treatment.
+The wider healthcare index added 1.7%.
 "One of his treatments was an experimental drug from Regeneron (and) that's showing that this could be a major component to treatments moving forward for people," said Thomas Hayes, chairman at Great Hill Capital LLC in New York.

-Wall Street's main indexes sold off sharply on Friday after Trump's announcement that he had contracted the disease added to political uncertainty just a month away from voting in the presidential election.
-White House Chief of Staff Mark Meadows said on Monday there was still potential to reach agreement with U.S. lawmakers on more coronavirus relief and that Trump was committed to getting the deal done.

-"This is not yet priced into markets (and) if new convincing fiscal measures are announced this week, expect to see a further rally in risk assets," said Hussein Sayed, market strategist at FXTM.
-At 10:07 a.m.
-ET, the Dow Jones Industrial Average was up 0.92%, the S&P 500 was up 1.01%, and the Nasdaq Composite was up 1.38%.

 Doubts about the scale of further fiscal aid and a slowing economic recovery have weighed on the S&P 500 recently, with the benchmark index in September logging its worst month since the coronavirus-driven crash earlier this year.
 But latest data showed the services industry's activity picked up in September, pulling above a level that prevailed before the pandemic struck the United States.

 Real estate - considered a defensive play - was the only S&P sector in the red.
-MyoKardia Inc surged 58.1% after Bristol-Myers Squibb Co said it would buy the company for about $13 billion.
-Shares of Bristol-Myers slipped 0.6%.
+MyoKardia Inc surged 58.0% after Bristol-Myers Squibb Co said it would buy the company for about $13 billion.
+Shares of Bristol-Myers rose 0.7%.

-Advancing issues outnumbered decliners more than 3-to-1 on the NYSE and on the Nasdaq.
-The S&P index recorded 19 new 52-week highs and no new low, while the Nasdaq recorded 70 new highs and two new lows.
+Advancing issues outnumbered decliners more than 3-to-1 on the NYSE and the Nasdaq.
+The S&P index recorded 22 new 52-week highs and no new low, while the Nasdaq recorded 88 new highs and seven new lows.

 - READ MORE ON: